Registering your immigration permission:

 3. where your tenancy is

-You can also add 15% of your income to this total.
+Remember, if you need, you can also add an additional 15% of your income to your total HAP rate.

 Can I rent anywhere in Ireland?